-In Massacre of Saint Bartholomew’s Day, tens of thousands of French Protestants of the Calvinist confession, also known as Huguenots, were executed on the night of 23-24 August 1572 by order of King Charles IX and his mother Catherine de Medici.
+In the Massacre of Saint Bartholomew’s Day, tens of thousands of French Protestants of the Calvinist confession, also known as Huguenots, were executed on the night of 23-24 August 1572 by order of King Charles IX and his mother, Catherine de Medici.

 The persecution of the Huguenots spread throughout France that night, as it was well known that the movement spread by Martin Luther and John Calvin was questioning the authority of the Catholic Church.

-Who played an important role in the 1572 massacre?
+Who played an essential role in the 1572 massacre?

 There were years of bloody clashes between supporters of the two camps.

-Catherine de Medici, the mother of the King at the time, played a decisive role in the massacre of 24 August 1572, when she asked the King to take immediate reprisals against the Protestants in Paris.
+Catherine de Medici, the mother of the King then, played a decisive role in the massacre of 24 August 1572 when she asked the King to take immediate reprisals against the Protestants in Paris.

 How many Huguenots were massacred?